pfdubois/BridgeBidding/source/MajorOpenings.rst

 The bids that show at least a limit raise are artificial (rows two and three); this ensures that you will get to bid again, in case you have a game-forcing hand.
 (Even if a passed hand, your hand may have gotten better).
+Unless you decide to allow Jordan to show a three-card raise, XX is used -- it does not show a 3-card raise at first, so you do that later.

 So, ask yourself, “What's my limit raise?”.
 If you get that right, everything else will be easy.

 There is a problem when they make a weak overcall, in that your cue bid might force to game but you do not have the requisite values.
-One difficult case is 1♥ (2♠); at this point a cue bid of 3♠ might as well be 4♥.
+One difficult case is 1♥ (2♠); at this point a cue bid of 3♠ forces us to 4♥.
 Experts here may have an agreement that 2N is a four-card limit raise, but you'd have to have a very firm agreement with a partner to play that.